ksindi/managers-playbook/README.md

     1. A checklist of all accesses expected (e.g. AWS, PagerDuty)
     1. Running your apps locally
     1. Deploying your first bug fix
-1. Meetings.
+1. New hire meetings.
 Who should your new team member meet with?

 ## Managing up